 Skaggs School of Pharmacy and Pharmaceutical Sciences

-The focus of research in the Hook Laboratory is to identify peptide and protease neurochemical mechanisms as new drug target strategies for brain disorders including neurological, neurodegenerative, and mental health diseases.
-The research addresses discovery of new drug strategies for Alzheimer’s and Huntington’s neurodegenerative diseases, traumatic brain injury (TBI), chronic pain, and mental health conditions of schizophrenia and bipolar disease.
+The focus of research in the Hook Laboratory is to identify peptide and protease neurochemical mechanisms as new drug target strategies for brain disorders of Alzheimer’s and Huntington’s neurodegenerative diseases, traumatic brain injury (TBI), chronic pain, and mental health conditions of schizophrenia.
 The neurochemical drug target strategies involve neurotransmitter profiling analyses by peptidomics and metabolomics mass spectrometry combined with proteomics, chemical biology of protease targets, genetics, via human brain focused investigations.
 Drug discovery combines evaluation of marine natural products with analyses of clinical drug molecules.
-This research addresses the unmet need for new therapeutic drugs to treat brain disorders.
+This research addresses the unmet need for new therapeutic drugs to treat brain disorders

 Education: B.S. in Biomedical Sciences, UC Berkeley; Ph.D. in Pharmacology, UC San Francisco.

 Awards and Honors: Pharmacology Research Fellow (PRAT), Burroughs Wellcome Scientist Award (NIH Career Award, J & J Focused Giving Award, NIH grant review committee, Journal of Biological Chemistry Editorial Board (2014-2019), NARSAD Distinguished Investigator Award (2014-2015).